Dismiss Modal

 The following guidelines will help you care for your wound at home:

 • You may be given a splint, shoe, or boot to prevent movement at the injury.
-Unless you were told otherwise, use crutches or a walker and don’t bear weight on the injured foot until your healthcare provider says it's OK.
+Unless you were told otherwise, use crutches or a walker.
+And don’t bear weight on the injured foot until your doctor says it's okay.
 You can rent crutches and walkers at many pharmacies and surgical/orthopedic supply stores.
 Don’t put weight on a plaster or fiberglass splint, or it will break.

 • Keep your leg elevated to reduce pain and swelling.
 When sleeping, place a pillow under the injured leg.
 When sitting, support the injured leg so it is level with your waist.
 This is very important during the first 2 days (48 hours).